keisukeirie/quickdraw_prediction_model/README.md

 ### Country prediction:
-In order to distinguish user's country, the XGBoost model looks on certain characteristics of images.
+In order to distinguish user's country, my XGBoost model looked on certain characteristics of images.

 1. amount of information (details) exist within an image
 2. how fast/slow did users draw their images
 3. direction of first few strokes
 4. X,Y ratio of images

-number 3 brings up interesting points since [Quartz.com](https://qz.com/994486/the-way-you-draw-circles-says-a-lot-about-you/) had an article on quickdraw with similar data analysis result.
+number 3 brings up interesting point since [Quartz.com](https://qz.com/994486/the-way-you-draw-circles-says-a-lot-about-you/) had an article on quickdraw with similar data analysis result.
-Both article and my results show that diffrent culture/country tends to draw certain shape/objects differently due to their method of writing.
+Both article and my results showed that diffrent culture/country tends to draw certain shape/objects differently due to their method of writing.

 **XGBoost model's top5 most important features for country prediction:**